 - Have one prior felony DUI conviction

 There are also other criminal charges associated with the use or possession of controlled substances.
 Some individuals can face charges for drug possession.
-Individuals who have larger amounts of a drug could face possession for sale accusations in our state.
+Individuals who have more significant amounts of a drug could face possession-for-sale accusations in our state.

 Results of a Conviction for a DUID in California

 The results of a DUID conviction in California can be very serious.
-Drivers can face fines and jail time if they are convicted of driving under the influence of a controlled substance.
+Drivers can face fines and jail time after a conviction for driving under the influence of a controlled substance.
 The state of California can also suspend or revoke an individual’s driver’s license.

 A DUI lawyer in Los Angeles can help you face these charges.
-Members of our team understand how to handle DUID accusations.
-We can work to show that you were not under the influence of a controlled substance while operating a vehicle.
-We can also work to show that you were stopped without reasonable cause.
+Attorneys understand how to handle DUID accusations.
+Your law firm can work to show that you were not under the influence of a controlled substance while operating a vehicle.
+A lawyer may also work to show that the police stopped you without reasonable cause.

 Don’t wait to get the help you want.
-Learn more about controlled substances by reaching out to us now.
-Allow us to focus on getting your charges reduced or even dismissed.
-We’re here to help you in and out of court.
+Learn more about controlled substances by reaching out to a criminal defense lawyer now.
+Your lawyer can focus on getting your charges reduced or even dismissed.

 Speak with a Lawyer if You’re Facing a Controlled Substance Charge

 Reach out to a Los Angeles DUI lawyer to get the answers you’re looking for about your controlled substance charge.
-A lawyer can also build a defense if you are accused of a DUID.
-You can easily get the help you want by calling (310) 896-2724.
-We also have an online contact form for you to use.
+A lawyer can also build a defense if the police accuse you of a DUID.
+We can help you find a lawyer who can provide the assistance you need when you call or fill out our online contact form.